 - Whatever cash you do have should be kept in your wallet and never flashed around.
 Keep your wallet and purse close to you/safe or get a money belt.
 Ladies, if you’re in a restaurant, keep your purse in your lap or in another safe place rather than over the back of your chair where it’s easy to grab – this is especially important if you’re dining in a sidewalk café where people passing can easily reach over for your purse.

-- Never leave anything valuable insight in your unattended vehicle.
+- Never leave anything valuable in sight in your unattended vehicle.
 You might just want to get out of your car “just for a second” to ask for directions or grab something from a snack machine, but resist the urge to leave your valuables for even that one minute as there are thieves that target areas like gas stations and rest areas looking for you to do just that.
-Check of your vehicle make sure it is in the lock and the headlight is turned off including low beam h10 led bulb kit, taillight and fog light, etc. It only takes a few seconds for them to jump in your car and drive off, or grab your purse and jump in their own car to make a getaway.
+It only takes a few seconds for them to jump in your car and drive off, or grab your purse and jump in their own car to make a getaway.
 Unfortunately, this happened very recently to a friend of mine and all of her valuables, including a camcorder, were in the purse that was stolen from her car during the few moments she was away from her car.
 The thieves were so brazen, they made the theft out of the front seat while her children were sitting inside the car and her husband was only a few feet away pumping gas into the car with his back turned!

 - Even if you’re just relaxed and wandering, remember to keep your wits about you – if something seems “off”, put your guard up.
 Your gut feeling is one of your most basic and true instincts.
 Trust it, not your intellect, in any situation where alarm bells are going off inside of you.